 I really hope that you enjoy the smoky, briny, salty, slightly spicy, herbal, and lemony flavours of this salad.
 The pepperoncini that I’m using here are the little golden, pickled ones found in jars in the same aisle as roasted red peppers (typically!).
 The most commonly associated pepper with this treatment (from what I could find online) is friggitelli, which is quite mild.
 These are also known as the golden Greek pepper.
 That bit of acidity, slight bitterness, and crunch really makes this salad.
 Honestly any time you pair pepperoncini with salty olives and some type of carbohydrate, you’re winning.

-GRILLED BROCCOLI AND PEPPERONCINI PASTA SALAD WITH LEMONY OREGANO DRESSING AND BASIL
+GRILLED BROCCOLI & PEPPERONCINI PASTA SALAD WITH BASIL

 LEMONY OREGANO DRESSING:

 - ¼ cup lemon juice

 - sea salt and ground black pepper, to taste

 - 1 tablespoon fresh oregano leaves, finely chopped

 - 1 teaspoon agave nectar (or other sweetener of choice)